mnkhee/user-docs-project/docs/deleting.md

 4. Click on your local host address under 'Local Storage' tab.
     <br> ![application-continued](application-continued.png)
     At this point, you will see key value pairs.
 This represents the data stored on your browser's local storage.

+    !!! failure "If you don't see any key value pairs..."
+        Make sure you followed our previous tutorials to setup the data into your local storage, and that you are not working in the incognito mode of your browser.
+Check if your data creation function works by typing and submitting some data, and try removing that data.

+    !!! tip "Local host address"
+        Your local host address will typically be 127.0.0.1:XXXX, with XXXX being some four digit port number.
+        <br> If you do not see this address on the list, look for another address that begins with 127 and check if they contain the data you are looking for.

-5. Enter the key of the data you want to remove into the input box.
+5. Enter the name of the key linked to the value/data you want to remove into the input box.
     <br> ![deleting-data](deleting-data.png)
 6. Press the 'Delete Data' button.
     <br> ![delete-button](delete-button.png)